pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 ## Deploy the Data Flow Server

+In order to deploy our new Sink, we will need a Data Flow Server.

-Download and push the Cloud Foundry Data Flow Server jar found under `Spring Cloud Data Flow Server Implementations` on https://cloud.spring.io/spring-cloud-dataflow/ to Cloud Foundry.
-We named our server `charmander-dataflow-server` to avoid naming conflicts on PWS, but you can call yours whatever you like.
+Download the `Cloud Foundry Server` jar found under `Spring Cloud Data Flow Server Implementations` on https://cloud.spring.io/spring-cloud-dataflow/ and push it to Cloud Foundry.
+We named our server app `charmander-dataflow-server` to avoid naming conflicts on PWS, but you can call yours whatever you like.

 Create the Data Flow Server app: